heathhenley/heathhenley.github.io/content/posts/dice-game-optimal.md

 ![Profit plots](/dice/profit.png)

 There are some interesting things to note here.
-At the start, the "take 11 or greater" strategy is better than the "roll until 20" strategy - but as we run longer, the "roll until 20" strategy takes over.
+At the start, the "take greater than 10" strategy is better than the "roll until 20" strategy - but as we run longer, the "roll until 20" strategy takes over.
 They both have a short "explore" phase where they're rerolling until they get to their respective thresholds, but they settle afterward - with the "roll until 20" strategy